How you can raise concerns about your employer’s role in delivering a qualification regulated by Ofqual.

 - assessment of vocational or technical qualifications listed on the Register of Regulated Qualifications

-- activities of exam boards or awarding bodies (also called awarding organisations) which we regulate
+- activities of exam boards or awarding organisations which we regulate

 We encourage you to contact Ofqual if you wish to raise a concern (called ‘making a disclosure’) about the activities of awarding organisations and the qualifications they offer.
 If you want to ‘blow the whistle’ to us, we encourage you to: